elixir-europe/rdmkit/pages/tool_assembly/molgenis_assembly.md

 Bioinformaticians can take full control in MOLGENIS.
 Add scripts in your favorite programming languages (e.g. R, javascript, python) and connect to the data using API's to add great analysis tools and views.
 You can also create complete html + javascript apps to customize MOLGENIS further.
 Example: http://molgenis.org/ase
 Harmonization and integration
-A common task is to make your data interoperable and run combined analysis, which is much more powerful than running smaller analyses on each data set separately.
+A common task is to make your data interoperable and run combined analysis, which is much more powerful than running smaller analyses on each dataset separately.
 MOLGENIS offers you multiple 'FAIRification' tools to find related data, codify your data contents and transform different tables into one standardized table.
 Examples: http://biobankconnect.org and http://molgenis.org/sorta

 ### Task automation